ThePhD/ThePhD.github.io/_posts/2025-01-21-The Big Array Size Survey Results.markdown

 > I feel like nof or noof should've been an option

-There's alot of ask for `arraycount`/`arraysize` that showed up, but the reason those were culled from the running early (just like `nitems`) is simply because the blast radius was *known* to be enormous; any spelling of that was going to blow up a million people.
+There's a lot of ask for `arraycount`/`arraysize` that showed up, but the reason those were culled from the running early (just like `nitems`) is simply because the blast radius was *known* to be enormous; any spelling of that was going to blow up a million people.
 This was even worse for comments that suggested we take the `of` off of `lenof` or `lengthof` or `countof` to just be `count`, `len`, or `length`; the number of identifiers people would need to goosestep around would be *enormous*. `nelementsof` was the original plan from the paper before the ARM Survey conducted by Bazley swayed Committee opinion.
 I, personally, expected `lengthof`/`_Lengthof` to win in this wider survey I conducted; I expected ARM's engineering consensus to be the dominant consensus throughout the industry.

 But, that seems not to be the case!